Call For Papers

 - General Chair: Ellen Riloff (University of Utah)

-- Program Chairs: Julia Hockenmaier (University of Illinois) and Junichi Tsujii (Artificial Intelligence Research Center)
+- Program Chairs: David Chiang (University of Notre Dame), Julia Hockenmaier (University of Illinois) and Junichi Tsujii (Artificial Intelligence Research Center)